 - Three oatcakes

-- Recipes providing at least 30g of oats per serving that are also low in saturated fat
+- Recipes with at least 30g of oats per serving and low in saturated fat

 - 40g of barley flakes